ChristopherGS/sensor_readings/README.md

 To run the application in the development web server just execute `run.py` with the Python interpreter from the flask virtual environment.

+When deploying to a server, you will need to create an uploads folder in app/api/uploads

 Testing
 -------